pieterbreed/Dynamic-Json-for-.NET/README.markdown

 None of those types of sections are logically the same type of thing, but they belong together and are interchangable (can come in any order).
-While you can invent a structure that knows how to deal with this situation I'm saying you might not have to.
+While you can invent a structure that knows how to deal with this situation I'm saying you might not have to and this library can help you in this situation.

-C# has become more
-dynamic (.NET 4.0 dynamic types).

 How